2026 Summer Internships in Computational Biology

 Our Earth and biological sciences researchers are awesome.
 Inherently curious and lifetime learners, our group of mentors enjoy sharing their expertise with students considering a career in a science, technology, engineering, or mathematics field.

 Depending on your mentor and the work scope, you may observe experiments in a laboratory.
 Most of your time, though, will be spent learning about the scientific questions we’re trying to answer and how computation and biology are intertwined.
+Interns 18 and over may be able to directly work in a laboratory setting.

 Your internship has purpose.
 Some internship projects will support our computational biology group and others will support an internal Pacific Northwest National Laboratory (PNNL) investment called the Predictive Phenomics Initiative.
 Computational biology and data science is a common theme among the projects.
-Twice during your internship, you’ll present your project progress to mentors and leaders, giving you an opportunity to hone presentation and public speaking skills.
+During your internship, you’ll present your project progress to mentors and leaders, giving you an opportunity to hone presentation and public speaking skills.

 Duration

-- Early start date: June 3rd (8 weeks)
+- Early start date: June 2nd (8 weeks)

-- Late start date: June 17th (8 weeks)
+- Late start date: June 16th (8 weeks)

 Location